taxmeifyoucan/protocol-wiki-test/docs/contributing.md

 When linking a page within this wiki, use a relative path and if it references specific topic within the page, use a link to heading IDs.

-Don't overwhelm reader with too many resources within the text.
+Don't overwhelm reader with too many resohttps://inevitableeth.com/urces within the text.
 For other important links, add a section on the bottom of the page with list of resources.
 Resources should have a name or short description with a link and alternative link to its archived mirror.
 We strongly suggest adding a link to the latest snapshot from archive.org.
 Example of a link in a resource section:

 [JSON-RPC API reference](https://ethereum.org/en/developers/docs/apis/json-rpc), [archived](https://web.archive.org/web/20240117035335/https://ethereum.org/en/developers/docs/apis/json-rpc)